lara-martin/Principles-of-AI/homeworks/project/proposal.md

 5. __Team members__(1 point): Give a list of the students who will participate in this project, and what contribution you expect each person to make to the project.

-## Attempt to answer an AI research question
+## Option 2: Attempt to answer an AI research question
 By the end of the semester, you should have an academic paper that describes the research question, the experiments you ran to try and answer it, and an analysis of the experimental results.

 Write a project proposal that includes the following sections: